-If you followed the directions ?Generating the Trac cgi-bin directory, your Apache configuration file should look like following:
+If you followed the directions Generating the Trac cgi-bin directory, your Apache configuration file should look like following:

 '''

 WSGIScriptAlias /trac /usr/share/trac/cgi-bin/trac.wsgi

 <Directory /usr/share/trac/cgi-bin>

 WSGIApplicationGroup %{GLOBAL}

+For Apache 2.2

+<IfModule !mod_authz_core.c>

 Order deny,allow

 Allow from all

+</IfModule>

+For Apache 2.4

+<IfModule mod_authz_core.c>

+Require all granted

+</IfModule>

 </Directory>

 '''

 In order to let Apache run the script, access to the directory in which the script resides is opened up to all of Apache.
-Additionally, the WSGIApplicationGroup directive ensures that Trac is always run in the first Python interpreter created by mod_wsgi; this is necessary because the Subversion Python bindings, which are used by Trac, don't always work in other sub-interpreters and may cause requests to hang or cause Apache to crash as a result.
+Additionally, the WSGIApplicationGroup directive ensures that Trac is always run in the first Python interpreter created by mod_wsgi.
+This is necessary because the Subversion Python bindings, which are used by Trac, don't always work in other sub-interpreters and may cause requests to hang or cause Apache to crash.
 After adding this configuration, restart Apache, and then it should work.

-To test the setup of Apache, mod_wsgi and Python itself (ie. without involving Trac and dependencies), this simple wsgi application can be used to make sure that requests gets served (use as only content in your .wsgi script):
+To test the setup of Apache, mod_wsgi and Python itself (ie without involving Trac and dependencies), this simple wsgi application can be used to make sure that requests gets served (use as only content in your .wsgi script):